Homepage

 Stack Overflow Detection - Method 2

 When a task is first created its stack is filled with a known value.
-When swapping a task out of the Running state the kernel can check the last 16 bytes within the valid stack range to ensure that these known values have not been overwritten by the task or interrupt activity.
+When swapping a task out of the Running state the RTOS kernel can check the last 16 bytes within the valid stack range to ensure that these known values have not been overwritten by the task or interrupt activity.
 The stack overflow hook function is called should any of these 16 bytes not remain at their initial value.

 This method is less efficient than method one, but still fairly fast.
 It is very likely to catch stack overflows but is still not guaranteed to catch all overflows.